oferguez/oferguez.github.io/README.md

 - [x] rate calc localStorage persistence
 - [x] letter selector count (specify how many times a letter must appear)
 - [x] add EnglishMatcher
+- [ ] Persist user gui selections
 - [ ] about dialog w build info etc
 - [ ] letter selector validation (e.g. there can't be more mandatory letters than pattern length if full word match is checked)
 - [ ] unit tests & CI
-- [ ] refactor monolithic HebrewMatcher
+- [ ] refactor monolithic HebrewMatcher, extract common factor for English/Hebrew matchers
 - [ ] optimization?
 - [ ] server side logic? (avoiding heavy download of dictionaries)
 - [ ] for PR, a merge strategy that will always override certain files (such as this readme) on publish with content from main